bigbeno37/MonstersUnited/src/main/README.txt

 In charge of: Sprites/loading sprites to board
-Contribution: I have implemented the Assets and sprites for the game which required the development of the sprite sheet and cropping them then incorporating each into the board, i've also made the methods to reset the board values and the class to print out the walls, players, monsters onto the game client gui.
+Contribution: I have implemented the Assets and sprites for the game which required the development of the sprite sheet and cropping them then incorporating each into the board, i've also made the methods to print the board and the method to print out the walls, players, monsters onto the game client gui.
 It would also update each sprite on the board depending on the frames per second.